 Time passed.
 Without realizing, I became a little older.

 One day, as I was rummaging through the shoebox for a pair of earrings, I found my husband’s gift.

 “Oh my God,” I marveled as I brought it to the light.
 “What is this?”
 I had forgotten about the treasure after all the years.
 “What if it’s a real diamond?”

 The next day I took it to my friend’s father, a jeweler.

 I got so excited.
 Maybe it’s a real diamond!

 “An aqua marine,” he diagnosed after analyzing it in several machines.
 “Very fine.
 That’s why it’s so dark.
 The facets are cut like a diamond’s.”

 “What should I do with it?
 I can’t wear it on my finger.
 Not when I ride the subways of New York.”

-I went home and put the black velvet case back into its shoebox and there it stayed for another decade until I took it out, placed in on my bed, and shared it with Mica.
+I went home and put the black velvet case back into its shoebox and there it stayed for another decade until I took it out and shared it with Mica.